 One of the most pervasive and fundamental changes that our society is experiencing is the constant and increasing reliance on internet access as a basic tool for daily life.
+Among the basics are accessing government services, obtaining education, conducting tele-health visits, seeking employment, and connecting with friends and family members.
 This trend has been a growing issue for the past 15 years, but the COVID-19 pandemic accelerated and expanded its impact dramatically.
-The curtailment of many normal activities during the pandemic led to online replacements such as remote learning, work-from-home, telemedicine, Zoom meetings, and much more.
+The curtailment of many normal activities during the pandemic led to online replacements such as remote learning, workfrom-home, telemedicine, Zoom meetings, and much more.
 Those households without access to a high-speed internet connection or without the proper devices or training were left behind and isolated.